How to Refinish Kitchen Cabinets

 - Don’t let water collect on the surfaces or in the hinges.
 Water will cause these areas to rot or rust.
 Not only will this damage the cabinets but it will also ruin the refinished look you have created.

 - Remember to give your cupboards a deep clean at least every 6 months.
 Empty your cabinets entirely, and then wipe down the interior, the shelves, and the outer cupboard doors using the mild kitchen cleaner we mentioned above.
-Use an old toothbrush to degrease corners and to remove dust.
+Use an old best manual toothbrush to degrease corners and to remove dust.

 It’s a lot of work refinishing cupboards but the end-result can be rewarding and you should always take a moment to appreciate a well-deserved round of applause when the job’s done.